 In a bold move, Walt Disney World invited distinguished scientists from all over the world to come and work on a solution.
 Fortunately, all of them showed up.
 Realizing the gravity of the situation, they worked round the clock, endeavoring to find a bold fix.
 They did, and the end result is thick, moist cookies with a generous layer of rich cream cheese that complements the sweetness of the carrot cake flavor perfectly.
 This is one of the few absolute must-order snacks at Walt Disney World, and you really need to taste it to believe it.

-Peanut Butter & Jelly Milk Shake – Here’s the final member in our trio of classic Disney’s Hollywood Studios snacks (all of which, I believe, actually date back to when this park was the Disney-MGM Studios).
+Peanut Butter & Jelly Milk Shake – Another classic Disney’s Hollywood Studios snacks that actually dates back to when this park was the Disney-MGM Studios.
 Available at Tune-In Lounge, the bar side of 50’s Prime Time Cafe, this is one of our go-to desserts on hot days.

 The normal version of this is the PB&J Milkshake.
 However, thanks to the miracles of modern technology, chocolate can be added to really up the ante.
 Both taste pretty much as described, which is to say, fantastic.
 I personally prefer the chocolate-added version, which is probably what it’d taste like if you blended vanilla ice cream, jelly, and Reese’s cups.
 Okay, perhaps that description doesn’t make it sound fantastic, but it is.

 Anything at Baseline Tap House – In typical Disney’s Hollywood Studios fashion, we pass the baton from the old guard to the new one.
 Baseline Tap House has an excellent selection of beer, a chill outdoor seating area, and a seriously underrated trio of food items.

 Our favorites at Baseline Tap House are the Bavarian Pretzel (best pretzel at Walt Disney World), California Cheese and Charcuterie Plate (a great value and nice for snacking on while drinking), and the Coffee-rubbed Rib-eye Steak Puff with Olive Salad (somewhere between a snack and entree; it’s deliciously decadent).